josephsgithub/pyfun/not/README.md

 textbooks would but you are learning it correctly, the way most professionals use Python, not the way many traditional educators and books would have you learn it, unfortunately.
-Many would have you play around with Python IDLE, Charm, Eclipse or some other mousy text editor.
+Many would have you play around with Python IDLE, Charm, Sublime, Atom, Eclipse or some other mousy text editor.
 While these are better than nothing you really need to learn to create Python code with nothing but a command line since very often you will be remotely connecting to a Linux/UNIX server (as we have) to do something and being able to be productive quickly, which is what Python is all about, will make all the difference professionally.

 > 💬 Using Python graphically is more popular these days for data
 > science visualization and crunching, but web technology dominates